corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 assign network IDs.

 {{< note >}}
-The Solana notary program is administered exclusively by R3 Ltd. Contact R3 to have your notary key authorized for both mainnet and devnet.
+The Solana notary program is administered exclusively by R3.
+Contact R3 to have your notary key authorized for both mainnet and devnet.
 {{< /note >}}